A dental miracle sugar?

 - Regular xylitol consumption reduces the adhesivity and amount of plaque, making it easier to brush off.

-- In toddlers, xylitol consumption during the emergence of their primary dentition provides long-term protection against tooth decay.
+- In toddlers, xylitol consumption during the emergence of their primary dentition provides long-term protection against cavities.
 Xylitol consumption is particularly beneficial if early signs of tooth decay/caries bacteria colonisation are present.

 - Impressive mother-and-child studies involving three groups under different treatment (xylitol/chlorhexidine/fluoride varnish): one group of mothers started chewing xylitol gum c.
 3 months after childbirth and continued that program over a period of 21 months (while their children received no treatment).
 Results: the children of those mothers who had used xylitol were infected with mutans streptococci to a significantly lower degree than the children of mothers who had not chewed xylitol gum (but had been treated with chlorhexidine or fluoride varnish).

-Since caries can also be an infectious (transmissible) disease, early colonisation of the child’s teeth with S. mutans can occur via the mother's or other caretaker's saliva.
-As has been shown, a mother regularly consuming xylitol when the child’s primary teeth are emerging decreases the risk of infecting her child with S. mutans 5-fold, which in turn significantly lowers subsequent caries incidence in her child.
+Since tooth decay can also be an infectious (transmissible) disease, early colonisation of the child’s teeth with S. mutans can occur via the mother's or other caretaker's saliva.
+As has been shown, a mother regularly consuming xylitol when the child’s primary teeth are emerging decreases the risk of infecting her child with S. mutans 5-fold, which in turn significantly lowers subsequent cavity formation in her child.

 - Xylitol apparently improves the absorption of B vitamins and calcium.
-In animal experimentation (with rats)1, xylitol has been shown to have prophylactic effects re osteoporosis.
+In animal experimentation (with rats), xylitol has been shown to have prophylactic effects re osteoporosis.

 - The temporary suppression of Streptococcus mutans resulting from oral chlorhexidine rinses is maintained if the chlorhexidine application is followed by xylitol consumption.